By: Courtney Paterson

 State File No. 19123-2015

-Posture: This is a case before the Appeals Board on interlocutory appeal filed by the employer and employee, and the dispute was whether the employee is entitled to enhanced permanent partial disability benefits.
+Posture: This is a case before the Appeals Board on an interlocutory appeal filed by the employer and employee, and the dispute was whether the employee is entitled to enhance permanent partial disability benefits.

 Ultimately, the outcome of the Batey case was that the employee was awarded 275 weeks of benefits because all of the necessary elements were met, even with the less restrictive interpretation of “pre-injury occupation.”